 • Collaborate on marketing and outreach efforts.

-How Much Do Clinical Research Coordinators Get Paid?
+How much do Clinical Research Coordinators get paid?

 Understanding the compensation landscape is essential as you consider a career as a Clinical Research Coordinator (CRC).
 Salaries for CRCs can vary based on several factors, providing a range of earning potential.
 On average, entry-level CRCs can expect a salary in the range of $45,000 to $60,000 per year.
 As you gain experience and expertise in the field, mid-level CRCs typically earn between $60,000 and $80,000 annually.
 Those with advanced skills and a wealth of experience, such as Senior Clinical Research Coordinators, can command salaries exceeding $90,000 per year.